 ZLAP also have a number of existing reinsurance and derivative arrangements with other entities within the Zurich Group.
-The derivative program was extended in 2021.
+There were reductions to the coverage of some of the existing derivative programs in 2022.

 Material changes in the system of governance